Upswell/ventriloquist/README.md

 -----------------------
 Using either the system tray (Windows) or the menu bar (OS X), you can configure the server, as well as test the API.

+Configuration data is stored in a SQLite database.
+The database locations for each platform are:

+OSX: ~/Library/Application Support/Ventriloquist/config.db
+Windows: %HOME%/AppData/Local/Ventriloquist/config.db

 ### API
 Endpoint: /api/tts